It’s 2019, and the Cloud is everywhere—from the apps we use every day to the infrastructure of global tech giants.

 Many businesses have not properly secured their cloud-stored data.
 For example, marketing and data aggregation firm Exactis left around 340 million records exposed on its cloud servers.
 This was uncovered in a data breach last year.

 The implementation of the General Data Practice Regulations (GDPR) makes this even trickier.
-The GDPR affects cloud security, and IT companies will likely struggle to comply with these new laws while protecting sensitive information.
+It affects cloud security, and IT companies will likely struggle to comply with these new laws while protecting sensitive information.

 Cloud computing services are progressing exponentially, as are their new developments.
-As a result, 2019 will surely be filled with businesses pouring investment into enterprise solutions.
-This while expanding, securing and implementing cloud technologies to their fullest extent.
+The year 2019 will surely be filled with businesses pouring investment into enterprise solutions.
+This while expanding, securing, and implementing cloud technologies to their fullest extent.